sheckathorne/django-better-elided-pagination/README.md

 ## Usage
 The complete example in the next section assumes you are using Tailwind CSS in your project.
 The html_list property will generate a list of HTML nodes styled using Tailwind CSS classes.
-If you prefer to style the pagination items yourself, you can simply use:
+If you prefer to style the pagination nodes yourself, you may simply use:
 ```
 from better_elided_pagination.paginators import BetterElidedPaginator